 “How much you’ll spend in retirement is just as important as the amount you need to save for retirement.”

-Buckets, streams, and ingredients oh my!
+Buckets, streams, and ingredients, oh my!

-I’ve heard all kinds of analogies to describe the different retirement income sources: buckets of income, income streams, income ingredients for your retirement pie.
+I’ve heard all kinds of analogies to describe the different retirement income sources: buckets of income, income streams, and income ingredients for your retirement pie.
 Feel free to comment below and share your favorite analogy.

-Now you need to act and create a retirement savings plan within your budget.
+You need to act and create a retirement savings plan within your budget.

 You know what you must do;